Grigori Marchenko

-Grigory Alexandrovich Marchenko (or Grigori Alexandrovich Marchenko (Григорий Александрович Марченко); born December 26, 1959) is a Kazakhstani financier, banker and politician.
+Grigory Alexandrovich Marchenko (Григорий Александрович Марченко; born 26 December 1959) is a Kazakh financier, banker, and politician.

-Marchenko was the Chairman of the Executive Board and CEO of Halyk Bank.
+Marchenko was the chairman of the executive board and CEO of Halyk Bank.
 He served as the First Deputy Prime Minister of Kazakhstan in 2004.
-He is the Honorary Consul of the Singaporean Government to the Kazakh government since November 3, 2006 as well as the Honorary Consul of the Kingdom of Spain in Almaty.
+He is the honorary consul of the Singaporean Government to the Kazakh government since 3 November 2006 as well as the honorary consul of the Kingdom of Spain in Almaty.

 He won Euromoney's 2003 Central Bank Governor of the year award.
 He also was chosen as the Best financier of the year ("the Choice of 2000 of the Republic of Kazakhstan", "the Choice of 2005 of the Republic of Kazakhstan").
 He was awarded with a breastplate "Honoured Employee of the National Bank of Kazakhstan" in 2012.

-He was twice the chairman of the National Bank of the Republic Kazakhstan: from 1999 to 2004 and from 2009 to 2013.
+He was twice the chairman of the National Bank of Kazakhstan: from 1999 to 2004 and from 2009 to 2013.

 Education and career

 He graduated from the Moscow State Institute of International Relations in 1984.
 He studied at Georgetown University in Washington D.C., United States in 1994.

-Marchenko served as a Deputy Governor from 1994 to 1996 at Kazakhstan's National Bank, the country's central bank.
-After that he worked as a Head of the National Commission on Securities from 1996 to 1997, then as a CEO of the Deutsche Bank Securities (Kazakhstan) from May 1998 until October 1999.
-He was the non-staff advisor of the President of the Republic of Kazakhstan from October 1997 until October 1999.
-Thereafter, he returned as a Governor to the National Bank of Kazakhstan, the position he held from October 1999 till January 2004.
-He worked as the first deputy Prime minister of the Republic of Kazakhstan from January 2004 till April 2004.
-He was elected as a Chairman of board at a joint-stock company "Halyk bank of Kazakhstan", the position he held from January 2005 until January 2009 before being appointed a second time as the Governor of the National Bank of Kazakhstan on January, 22nd of 2009.
-Furthermore, he resigned from the position of the Governor of the National Bank on October, 1st 2013.
+Marchenko served as a deputy governor from 1994 to 1996 at Kazakhstan's National Bank, the country's central bank.
+After that he worked as a head of the National Commission on Securities from 1996 to 1997, then as a CEO of the Deutsche Bank Securities (Kazakhstan) from May 1998 until October 1999.
+He was the non-staff advisor of the president of the Republic of Kazakhstan from October 1997 until October 1999.
+Thereafter, he returned as a governor to the National Bank of Kazakhstan, the position he held from October 1999 till January 2004.
+He worked as the first deputy prime minister of the Republic of Kazakhstan from January 2004 until April 2004.
+He was elected as a chairman of the board at a joint-stock company "Halyk bank of Kazakhstan", the position he held from January 2005 until January 2009 before being appointed a second time as the governor of the National Bank of Kazakhstan on 22 January 2009.
+Furthermore, he resigned from the position of the governor of the National Bank on October, 1st 2013.